justinhartman/Webserver-Error-Pages/README.md

 ## Change-Log

-View the [`CHANGELOG.md`][changelog] file for a detailed list of changes, along with specific tasks completed for each version released to date.
+View the [CHANGELOG.md][changelog] file for a detailed list of changes, along with specific tasks completed for each version released to date.

 ## Authors

 * Justin Hartman - [@justinhartman][author-1]

 Also see the list of [contributors][contribs] who have participated in this project.

-## TODO

-A detailed list of TODO items can be found [over here][todo].

 ## License